 - Logging (Loki, Fluentd)

-- Sealed Secrets: Encrypted in Git, decrypted in cluster
+- Sealed Secrets: encrypted in Git, decrypted in-cluster by a controller

-- SOPS: Encrypt files with keys you control
+- SOPS: files encrypted with keys you hold

 The Recovery Process